-When I was first asked to review this book, I thought that the synopsis included in the email was very intriguing:
+When I was first asked to review On Little Wings, I thought that the synopsis included in the email was very intriguing:

 “This is the story of the countless ways we get love wrong.
 And why, despite every disappointment, we keep fighting to get it right.